-The Midwest Beat the South in Regional Domestic Migration in 2016
+The Midwest vs. South in Regional Domestic Migration in 2016

 For years, if not decades, we’ve been hearing a familiar tale- that anyone and everyone is moving from the Midwest and Northeast to the South and West.
 This trend began during and after the collapse of Northern manufacturing, and as higher cost of living began to make the lower-cost South more attractive in particular.
 However, a lot of the South’s growth over the years- indeed a majority- never had anything to do with region-to-region migration.
 Instead, it was due largely to natural growth (births vs. deaths) and international migration, particularly from Central America.
 What received all the attention, though, was the belief that people were packing up and moving to the South from places like Ohio and other struggling Northern states.
 While that may have been true for a while, that is increasingly looking like it is no longer the case.